rdinch/MathResourceStudio-Help/docs/exercise-sets/Basic Number Operations/word-problems---division.md

 The Number Format option provides a variety of choices for how numbers are displayed in the problems: all numerals, all words, or a mixture of words and numerals depending on whether the numbers are below ten or up to twenty.

+!!! note
-NOTE: Currency, decimal and fractional values are not currently included in number formatting as words.
+    Currency, decimal and fractional values are not currently included in number formatting as words.

+!!! tip
-TIP: Use this option in conjunction with Number Words in if you are using a non-English language like French or Spanish to customize your word problems.
+    Use this option in conjunction with Number Words in if you are using a non-English language like French or Spanish to customize your word problems.

 DIVISOR AND QUOTIENT